- New Students

 For medical advice when the SHC is closed: call (585) 475-2255 and press zero to be connected to the on-call nurse advice service.

-RIT Counseling Center
+RIT Counseling and Psychological Services

 For mental health emergencies call Public Safety at (585) 475-3333 or text to (585) 205-8333 and ask to be connected with the Crisis Counselor on call.